Meditation is a Bridge – Osho

 This is one of Tilopa’s special methods.
 Every Master has his own special method through which he has attained, and through which he would like to help others.
 This is Tilopa’s specialty: Like a hollow bamboo rest at ease with your body.

 A bamboo: inside completely hollow.
 When you rest, you just feel that you are like a bamboo: inside completely hollow and empty.
-And in fact this is the case: your body is just like a bamboo, and inside it is hollow.
+And in fact, this is the case: your body is just like a bamboo, and inside it is hollow.
 Your skin, your bones, your blood, all are part of the bamboo, and inside there is space, hollowness.

 When you are sitting with a completely silent mouth, inactive, tongue touching the roof and silent, not quivering with thoughts, mind watching passively, not waiting for anything in particular, feel like a hollow bamboo – and suddenly infinite energy starts pouring within you, you are filled with the unknown, with the mysterious, with the divine.
 A hollow bamboo becomes a flute and the divine starts playing it.
 Once you are empty then there is no barrier for the divine to enter in you.